Why is this review important?

 What questions does this review aim to answer?

-Because of the seasonal pattern and high recurrence of SAD, melatonin/agomelatine could be used during fall and winter months to prevent the onset of depressed mood.
-The goal of this report is to examine whether benefits outweigh harms of melatonin/agomelatine when used in healthy people to prevent onset of SAD for those with a history of SAD who were free of symptoms when the preventive intervention started.
-To date, this question has not been examined in a systematic way and is of importance for those who have suffered winter depression.
+Because of the seasonal pattern and high recurrence of SAD, melatonin or agomelatine could be used to prevent the onset of depressed mood.
+The goal of this report is to examine whether benefits outweigh harms of melatonin or agomelatine when used to prevent onset of a new depressive episode in people with a history of SAD who were free of symptoms when the preventive intervention started.
+To date, this question has not been examined in a systematic way.
 This is one of four reviews on the efficacy and potential harms of interventions to prevent SAD.

 Which studies were included in the review?